d2l-ai/d2l-en/chapter_introduction/intro.md

 However, not all data can easily be represented as fixed length vectors.
-While we might expect microscrope images to come from standard equipment, we can't expect images mined from the internet to all show up in the same size.
+While we might expect microscrope images to come from standard equipment, we cannot expect images mined from the internet to all show up in the same size.
 While we might imagine cropping images to a standard size, text data resists fixed-length representations even more stubbornly.
 Consider the product reviews left on e-commerce sites like Amazon or TripAdvisor.
 Some are short: "it stinks!".
 Others ramble for pages.